Higher-order propagation of chaos in $L^2$ for interacting diffusions: Introduction

 In Section~\ref{s.hierarchy}, we proceed with the analytic work of proving Theorem~\ref{thm.main-result-intro}.
+In order to justify the integration by parts necessary to show~\eqref{eq.l2-hierarchy-intro}, in this section we restrict our analysis to the case that $\Omega = \T^d$ and the initial data $f$ is such that $f + f^{-1} \in L^\infty(\T^d)$.
+This is done to guarantee the formal integration by parts computations of Section~\ref{s.hierarchy} are justified.
 We start by proving a hierarchical ``energy estimate'' for the difference between $f_{j,N}$ and its perturbative approximation to finite order.
 The resulting bound can be viewed as a hierarchy of differential inequalities only involving time derivatives.
 We then note basic estimates of the terms involved, though the proofs of these estimates are deferred to the end of the section, Subsection~\ref{ss.proofs-of-bounds}, in order to not distract from the main analytic techniques for showing the $L^2$ bound.
 In Subsection~\ref{ss.ODE}, we prove estimates on hierarchies of differential inequalities.
-In Subsection~\ref{ss.proof-of-main-result}, we use the estimates of Subsection~\ref{ss.ODE} together with the ``energy estimate'' to prove Theorem~\ref{thm.main-result-intro}.
+In Subsection~\ref{ss.proof-of-main-result}, we use the estimates of Subsection~\ref{ss.ODE} together with the ``energy estimate'' to prove Theorem~\ref{thm.main-result-intro} in this restricted setting, giving Proposition~\ref{prop.main-result-special}.
+The resulting constants are uniform in the $L^\infty$ bounds on $f + f^{-1}$ as well as the sidelength of the torus.
+In Section~\ref{s.extend}, we use this uniformity in the constants to complete the proof of Theorem~\ref{thm.main-result-intro} in the general setting.